 Technical mountaineering ability

 You should be at Tech Level 1-2 (see below).
-You need some previous experience using ice axe and crampons before the trip, but further training will be provided to top up your skills if required – you also need to be comfortable and sure footed on steep hillwalking and easy scrambling terrain, as there are narrow and exposed sections on the ascents of both Mont Blanc and the Gran Paradiso.
+You need some previous experience using ice axe and crampons before the trip, but further training will be provided to top up your skills if required – you also need to be comfortable and sure footed on steep hillwalking and scrambling terrain, as there are narrow and exposed sections on the ascents of both Mont Blanc and the Gran Paradiso.

 All of these elements trade off against each other to a degree, but the two most important things you can do to help yourself in the run up to the trip are: increase your cardio vascular fitness and lose any excess weight – ie start training!